0l1ve1r4/re-mocd/README.md

 </div>

-> [!NOTE]
+> [!IMPORTANT]
-> **This project is in its early stages.** Performance and results may not be optimal yet.

-## Overview

-**re-mocd** is a Rust-based library designed for efficient and high-performance community detection in graphs.
-By leveraging the speed and memory safety of Rust, the project aims to handle large-scale graphs while addressing limitations in traditional algorithms, such as Louvain.
+> **re-mocd** is an open source Rust-based library designed to provide a simple and easy-to-use multi-objective algorithm for efficient and high-performance community detection on graphs.
+You can use it to make tests on your own graphs, or to make comparisons, be free ☺

 ---